/arc:ideate

 • One question at a time.
 A real conversation, not a form to fill out.

-• Output is a design doc.
+• Output is a feature spec.
 Implementation planning happens in /arc:implement.

 Agents